alibaba/MNN/README.md

 ## Documentation and Workbench
-MNN's docs are in placed in [Yuque docs here](https://www.yuque.com/mnn/en) and [Read the docs](https://mnn-docs.readthedocs.io/en/latest).
+MNN's docs are in place in [Yuque docs here](https://www.yuque.com/mnn/en) and [Read the docs](https://mnn-docs.readthedocs.io/en/latest).

 MNN Workbench could be downloaded from [MNN's homepage](http://www.mnn.zone), which provides pretrained models, visualized training tools, and one-click deployment of models to devices.